Guide to Work, Study, Travel and Living Abroad

 • Berlin — an excellent option due to its famous multicultural and artistic character.
 Munich is a melting pot of talent and culture from all over Germany, blended with Bavarian “Gemütlichkeit” and lots of lager beer.

 • Rome — a city where you walk through history, can hear music resonating in Roman ruins or beautiful cathedrals and churches, experience many unique neighborhoods such as Trastevere, enjoy great outdoor nightlife during the summer, with that Italian spontaneity and sensuality.
+Cost of living is 50% cheaper than New York City, and the editor has spent many summers and years there living very well on little income.

 Of course, there are many extraordinary cities worldwide, and we could not include them all in our list, nor have we lived in them all.
-Please feel free to discuss your favorite cities in the comments section below.

 Related Topics